maryland-gov/mitdp/content/launchpad/user-research-guide.md

 *Goal: I need a research plan in order to define clear goals and methodology for my study.*

 The first step in conducting effective User Research is creating a plan.
-If your project is an MITDP, we encourage you to use this [research plan template](https://docs.google.com/document/d/16g2IlEr5dofECQYDFX4zo-r-drXvgBRCg7VwyLRsys8/edit?tab=t.0#heading=h.cchlkhlc186r) to get started.
+If your project is an MITDP, we encourage you to use this [research plan template](https://docs.google.com/document/d/16g2IlEr5dofECQYDFX4zo-r-drXvgBRCg7VwyLRsys8/edit?tab=t.0#heading=h.cchlkhlc186r) to get started, which is adapted from the [18F UX Guide](https://guides.18f.org/ux-guide/research/plan/#writing-a-research-plan).

 ### Set your research goals

 What are the most important things to learn during your study?
-For example, if your interviews are part of filling out an MITDP Launchpad, you’ll want to make sure that your goals capture the areas of the [Primary User Groups](?tab=t.koz5vcniq49d) worksheet.
+For example, if your interviews are part of filling out an MITDP Launchpad, you’ll want to make sure that your goals capture the areas of the [Primary User Groups](/mitdp/launchpad/stage-1/#required-worksheets) worksheet.

 ### Determine your primary user groups